API-Imperfect/GeoDjango-Schools-Map/README.md

 navigate to localhost:8080
 ```

-If you prefer not using Make files
+If you prefer not using Makefiles

 ```
 cd GeoDjango-Schools-Map